gvbarroso/gvbarroso.github.io/index.md

 I was born in Jaragua do Sul, Santa Catarina, Brazil.
 <br>
 As a teenager, I played competitive Chess and in my early 20's I was a professional Poker player.
+I ride a bicycle but I also enjoy walking (and hiking, of course).
 My favorite album is [Beacon](https://open.spotify.com/album/3Mdzwty8ag5QyAYLxThypm?si=pMxZbAt7SGejBGPalS8h7g) by Two Door Cinema Club.
-I share my hot takes about academia on [Twitter](https://twitter.com/gv_barroso).
 <br><br>
 I did my Bsc in Biological Sciences, Msc in Genetics and Evolution and PhD in Evolutionary Biology [(CV)]({{ site.baseurl }}/pdf/CVitae.pdf).
 In my current postdoc I investigate natural selection in short time-scales.
+I share my hot takes about science and academia on [Twitter](https://twitter.com/gv_barroso).

 ## Projects